 Breast Lift and Breast Enlargement- One Surgery or two?

-Although some plastic surgeons recommend doing these procedures separately, Dr. Reath performs them together in the vast majority of cases.
+Although some plastic surgeons recommend doing these procedures separately, Dr. Reath and Dr. Walker perform them together in the vast majority of cases.
 This not only achieves great results but saves patients money and recovery time.
 In this Truth-O-Meter Tuesday video Dr. Reath explains why this is so:

 One thing that nearly everyone asks is how much breast lifts cost, so we include our surgery prices right here on our website.
 Amazing, right?
 Here’s what you’ll want to know:

-The cost of a breast lift depends on several factors: the incision site, the amount of skin to be removed and whether or not implants are used.
-If you are a massive weight loss patient your breast lift will be more expensive because there is more skin to be removed, which takes more time in the operating room.
+The cost of a breast lift depends on several factors: the incision site, the amount of skin to be removed, and whether or not implants are used.
+If you’ve undergone significant weight changes, your breast lift will be more expensive because there is more skin to be removed, which takes more time in the operating room.

-The cost of a breast lift with Dr. Reath includes both surgical and anesthesia fees, post-surgical bra, implants if you want them, our exclusive recovery kit and all follow-up visits.
+The cost of a breast lift includes both surgical and anesthesia fees, a post-surgical bra, implants if you want them, our exclusive recovery kit, and all follow-up visits.

 Note: The pricing below is for breast lifts with no implants and breast lifts with silicone implants because they are by far the most popular.
 If you want saline implants, just subtract $1,000 from the silicone implant price.
-If you want form-stable silicone implants (aka gummy bear implants) you’ll add $1,000 to the silicone implant price.
+If you want SoftTouch silicone gel implants you’ll add $500 to the silicone implant price.

-Cash Discount: Great news!
-We offer a 5% discount for our patients who would like to pay with cash or check instead of using a credit card or financing.
+Great news!
+We offer a discount for our patients who would like to pay with a wire transfer or check instead of using a credit card or financing.

 The good news is that breast lifts are done as an outpatient procedure and do not involve an overnight stay in the hospital.
 The entire operation is done under general anesthesia (you will be put to sleep) and takes about an hour or a bit longer if breast implants are used.
 At the end of the operation, you are placed in a special bra to support your breasts.
 After recovery from the anesthesia, you’ll go home in the care of your family.